 We are a microcosmic reflection of the macrocosm.
 The structure of the human body is based upon the identical principles that are found functioning on all levels of creation.
 We are the measuring stick of the universe.
 This principle of interconnectedness, inseparability and union provides us with a continuous reminder of our relationship to the whole, a blueprint from our hearts to the sacred foundation of all things created.

-More simply, though, sacred geometry describes the beauty and simplicity of the world in which we live, a fundamental chorus where we harmonize our own melodies.“Make your own music with the Yamaha P71 Digital Piano.”
+More simply, though, sacred geometry describes the beauty and simplicity of the world in which we live, a fundamental chorus where we harmonize our own melodies.“Make your own music.”